TomB30/camp-manager/RENDER_DEPLOYMENT.md

 ## Deployment Options

-### Option 1: Infrastructure as Code (Recommended)
+### Option 1: Infrastructure as Code (Recommended for Backend + Database)

-Use the included `render.yaml` file for one-click deployment of all services.
+Use the included `render.yaml` file to deploy backend and database.

+**Note**: Static sites are not supported in render.yaml Blueprint.
+You'll deploy the frontend separately in Step 4.

 #### Steps: